|

 Group leader Councillor Anna Stewart said: “Camden has long been viewed as one of the highest performing councils in the country.
 This is due to long-term decisions that looked beyond raw government targets to face the day-to-day challenges experienced by local people.”

+When in power, Labour was often charged with reading too much into awards.
+Now the opposition councillors who berated them are rejoicing at their table-topping achievement.
+The tension has been worsened by an apparent decision to stop Labour members giving speeches at a party inside the Town Hall later this month.
 “There is an element of fair dos but there is a danger the Lib Dems will actually believe what they say,” said one well-placed Labour source.
 “If you look at the major achievements, they were all things initiated by Labour before 2006 – the deal for King’s Cross, the new Swiss Cottage Library and the improved record on anti-social behaviour.”

 The Audit Commission’s scoring system makes allowances for Camden’s housing crisis and other difficulties but it has stuck in the craw of some that Camden has been commended for coming up with rescue strategies – whether they have public support or not.